CITCOM-project/CausalTestingFramework/docs/source/usage.rst

 Before we can run our test case, we first need data.
 There are two ways to acquire this: 1. run the model with the specific input configurations we're interested in, 2. use data from previous model runs.
 For a small number of specific tests where accuracy is critical, the first approach will yield the best results.
-To do this, you need to instantiate the ``ExperimentalDataCollector`` class.
+To do this, you can use the `ExperimentalEstimator` class.
+This will run the system directly and calculate the causal effect estimate from this.

-Where there are many test cases using pre-existing data is likely to be faster.
+Where there are many test cases, using pre-existing data is likely to be faster.
 If the program's behaviour can be estimated statistically, the results should still be reliable as long as there is enough data for the estimator to work as intended.
 This will vary depending on the program and the estimator.
-To use this method, simply instantiate the ``ObservationalDataCollector`` class with the modelling scenario and a path to the CSV file containing the runtime data, e.g.
+To use this method, simply instantiate one of the other estimator classes with a Pandas dataframe containing the runtime data, e.g.

 .. code-block:: python

-   obs_df = pd.read_csv('results/data.csv')
+   estimator = LinearRegressionEstimator(
-   data_collector = ObservationalDataCollector(modelling_scenario, obs_df)
+         treatment_variable,
+         treatment_value,
+         control_value,
+         minimal_adjustment_set,
+         outcome_variable,
+         df=pd.read_csv(observational_data_path),
+     )

 Whether using fresh or pre-existing data, a key aspect of causal inference is estimation.
 To actually execute a test, we